albhilazo/dotfiles/README.md

 Collection of shell scripts for personal use.

 ### Current scripts:
 + get.sh     --  Install packages
++ config.sh  --  Configures the command line, the Gnome Shell desktop and restores GRUB